IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a pre-filled form with fields for the tag name and status.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the tags page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the tags page.

-When the personnel clicks "Save changes" button, the personnel will be redirected to the tags page.
+When the personnel clicks the "Save changes" button, the personnel will be redirected to the tags page.

 ### Delete Tag Page:

 ![Delete Tag page](documentation/features/personnel/tags/delete_tag.png)

 This page is accessible only to the personnel.
-It has a form with the warning message.
+It has a form with a warning message.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the tags page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the tags page.

-When the personnel clicks "Delete" button, the personnel will be redirected to the tags page.
+When the personnel clicks the "Delete" button, the personnel will be redirected to the tags page.